cbarber/campfire/README.md

 ## About
 Campfire is a PvP Protection plugin designed to give new players a chance to get their footing before being attacked
 by more well-equipped players.
-While under PvP Protection,players can't take or receive PvP damage.
+While under PvP Protection, players can't take or receive PvP damage.
 Players' PvP protection
 expires after a configurable amount of time, or players may opt to terminate their protection early.

 Campfire does protect against any kind of environmental damage such as mobs, fall damage, and drowning.